segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-web/index.md

 - **Fewer settings.** Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data.** Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
 - **Granular control over data sent.** You can customize the conditions under which the events are sent to HubSpot.
 - **Support for custom behavioral events**.
-Send [custom behaviorial events](https://developers.hubspot.com/docs/api/events/tracking-code#tracking-custom-behavioral-events-marketing-hub-enterprise-only-){:target="_blank"} and event properties to HubSpot.
+Send [custom behavioral events](https://developers.hubspot.com/docs/api/events/tracking-code#tracking-custom-behavioral-events-marketing-hub-enterprise-only-){:target="_blank"} and event properties to HubSpot.
 - **Improved tracking for single-page apps**.
 Keep track of page views in a single-page application without reloading the tracking code.

 ## Getting Started